 Jonah Sachs, brand strategist and author of Winning the Story Wars, founded Free Range on a radical idea—that organizations could use ancient storytelling techniques to connect deeply with modern audiences.
 Fittingly, his agency combined the creativity and vision of The Magician with the innovation and optimism of The Pioneer.
 The Pioneer’s drive to push the boundaries of what’s possible—and The Magician’s willingness to have a little fun while doing it—are still big parts of our culture today.

-Over the years, we’ve added a growing list of technical abilities to our in-house offerings.
+Over the years, we’ve added a growing list of technical capabilities to our in-house offerings.
 Today, in addition to our unique approaches to brand strategy and storytelling, we offer product innovation, web development, media production, and a host of other services that help our clients turn their ideas into effective collateral and digital products.
 Accordingly, the archetypes which best represent our organization and its mission have changed as well.

 Like The Professor, we draw on deep pools of knowledge to help others find the answers they need.
 Using the skills of The Detective, we sniff out problems and opportunities for our clients—and rely on The Architect’s skill with systems, models, and blueprints to help them draft plans for success.
 And of course, like The Captain, we see it as our duty not just to guide our clients through the creative process, but to draw out the very best they have to offer—so that they can learn to recognize in themselves the wonderful talents and strengths that are so apparent to us.